Graciela Martínez

 Graciela Esmilce Martínez Esquivel (born 24 May 2001) is a Paraguayan professional footballer who plays as a forward for Brazilian Série A1 club Real Ariquemes EC on loan from Associação Ferroviária de Esportes and for the Paraguay women's national team.
+Martínez has also made appearances for the Paraguay women's U17 and U20 teams.

 Club career

 In April 2022, Martínez was loaned to Vasco da Gama until the end of the year.